Battle of the Trebia: Roman

-During wartime each of the two men elected each year as senior magistrates, known as consuls, would each lead an army.
-An army was usually formed by combining a Roman legion with a similarly sized and equipped legion provided by their Latin allies; allied legions usually had a larger attached complement of cavalry than Roman ones.
+A consular army was usually formed by combining a Roman legion with a similarly sized and equipped legion provided by their Latin allies; allied legions usually had a larger attached complement of cavalry than Roman ones.
 In 218 BC each consul was leading a larger army of four legions, two Roman and two provided by its allies, for a total of approximately 20,000 men.

 The combined force which Sempronius led into battle included four Roman legions.
 At full strength these should have mustered 16,800 men, including 4,800 velites; at least one of the legions is known to have been significantly understrength.
-Polybius gives a total of 16,000 Romans, Livy 18,000.
+The near-contemporary Greek historian Polybius gives a total of 16,000 Romans, the Roman historian Livy, writing 200 years later, gives 18,000.
 In addition there were approximately 20,000 allied infantry, comprising four Latin allied legions and a strong force of Gauls.
 Mention is made of 6,000 light infantry and it is unclear whether these are included in the 36,000, or 38,000, infantry or in addition to them.
 As the nominal total number of velites from eight legions is 9,600, and it is known that many were lost at the Battle of the Ticinus, most modern historians assume that the 6,000 are included within the total number of infantry given.
 There were also 4,000 cavalry, a mixture of Romans, Latin allies and Gauls.